 The Islands were first claimed in 1765 by Britain, but over time there were also French and Spanish settlements.

-It’s clear to anyone who visits nowadays that the residents of the islands are proudly British, displaying flags and other symbols of nationalism at every opportunity.
+It’s clear to anyone who visits nowadays that the residents of the islands are a proud British overseas territory, displaying flags and other symbols of nationalism at every opportunity.

 With plans to boost the production of fruits, vegetables, and meats as well as involvement with the production of oil and gas, the Falklands and its people are eager to continue the hard work that has been their foundation of their community.